Newsome Junior School: Writing Vision

 Across school, children receive a daily English lesson.
 Within each unit of work, carefully sequenced lessons ensure that prior learning of grammar, punctuation and spelling is revisited and developed.
 Each year group have a yearly overview of writing across a range of genres, ensuring that children are able to write for a range of purposes and audiences.

 *Please see our ‘Planning for Writing Implementation Guide’ for more information.

-Newsome Junior school ensures that children are aware of their strengths and areas for development in writing so that learners can take ownership of their progress.
-Teachers leave next steps in books when marking to ensure that children know exactly what they need to do next to make progress in their writing and children are encouraged to respond to this in purple pen.
-We ensure that ALL learners are given next steps and that scaffolds and challenges are put in place for those children working below or above age-related outcomes.
+We ensure that children are aware of their strengths and areas for development in writing so that learners can take ownership of their progress.
+Teachers leave next steps when marking to ensure that children know exactly what they need to do to make progress; children are encouraged to respond to this in purple pen.
+We also ensure that appropriate scaffolds are put in place for children who need it.

 We follow the EEF’s ‘Five a Day Approach’, particularly for children who are identified as working below age-related outcomes, those on the SEN register or those with English as an additional language.
 These children are provided with interventions or support to help them develop their writing, at a level that is matched to their individual needs.
 The nature of the intervention will be decided by the teacher, with support from the SENDco.
 Provision in class may include working in a small group work with an adult, using scaffolds or using technology to assist with completion of work.